-- Each student must present a minor thesis in English or German on a topic to be approved by the Department. - Each student must present their thesis topic in a viva voce to be held in English or German. - The six courses are conducted through German.
-In each course students have to give an oral presentation and write an essay, both in German.
+- 7 Each student must present a minor thesis in English or German on a topic to be approved by the School. - 8 Each student must present their thesis topic in a viva voce to be held in German. - 9 All six electives will be assessed by appropriate examinations.